‘Chandra badani kholo dwar/Tihare Manmohan thare hai Holi khelne ko ( Open the door, moon/ Krishna is waiting to play Holi )’

 Then there is Mahila Holi, also celebrated exclusively by women in homes and temples a week before the day of Holi.
 The women gather, dance and sing songs to the gods, to Radha-Krishna, Ganesh and Shiv.

-In early March, I attended three Mahila Holi celebrations in the villages of Munsyari block of Pithoragarh district.
-This photo essay documents the festivities in chilly Munsyari (‘place of snow’) – located 2,270 metres above sea level – and records the songs of Holi sung by Kumaoni women.
+In early March, I attended three Mahila Holi celebrations in the villages of Munsiari block of Pithoragarh district.
+This photo essay documents the festivities in chilly Munsiari (‘place of snow’) – located 2,270 metres above sea level – and records the songs of Holi sung by Kumaoni women.